Kids safely training BJJ

 Why This Matters

-Youth need safe physical activity, and families need places where children can build confidence without being pushed into chaos.
+Youth need safe physical activity, and families need places where children can build confidence with structure, encouragement, and age-aware coaching.

 The CDC recommends that children and adolescents ages 6 to 17 get 60 minutes or more of moderate-to-vigorous physical activity daily.
-CDC: Physical Activity Guidelines
+Jiu-Jitsu provides a structured environment that satisfies this need while building focus, teamwork, and body awareness.

 Jiu Jitsu should make students safer, calmer, and more confident.